Category Archives: dams

 Dams may be constructed to meet the following functions

-• Water storage: Dams are one of the major sources of water for domestic uses like cooking, cleaning, bathing, washing, drinking water, gardening, agricultural uses, industrial purposes, etc. The water is supplied through the canal or with the help of a pipe system from the dam.
+• Water storage: Dams are one of the major sources of water for domestic uses.
+These include cooking, cleaning, bathing, washing, and drinking water.
+They are also used for gardening, agricultural uses, and industrial purposes.
+The water is supplied through the canal or with the help of a pipe system from the dam.

-• Irrigation – The water from the dams is diverted through canals to the field where the water level is low for irrigation purposes.
+• Irrigation – The water from the dams is diverted through canals.
+It is directed to fields where the water level is low.
+This process is used for irrigation purposes.

 • Hydroelectric power – The water stored in the dam is passed through turbines for hydroelectric power generation.